 Charts components with Map components

-Learn how to use Charts Components and Map Components using Vite developer build tools.
+Learn how to use Charts Components with Map Components using Vite developer build tools.

 In this tutorial, you will:

-• Add the action bar component to the chart, and explore different functionality such as filter by extent and sync up the selection between the chart and the map.
+• Explore various functionalities, such as filtering by extent and synchronizing selections between the chart and the map.

 Charts components with map components